json-api/json-api/format/index.md

 * `"links"`: URLs related to the primary data.
 * `"included"`: a list of resource objects that are related to the primary data and/or each other ("included resources").
+* `"readonly"`: a list, per resource type, of lists of attributes or relationships of resources of a given type, which cannot be modified by client.

 If any of these members appears in the top-level of a response, their values **MUST** comply with this specification.